 In and before 2016, the exam paper contained eight questions.
 From 2016-17, the paper contains ten questions.
 The expansion was a response to the broader scope of taught papers now within POLIS.
-The best indicator of the structure and scope of the 2020 exam is the 2017, 2018 and 2019 exam papers, although the earlier papers contained below will also be useful to consult for examples of texts and questions.
-It is important to note a major difference between the assessment for this year and the proposed assessment for the past year - there will be no gobbets this year due to assessment alterations made in response to COVID-19.
+The best indicator of the structure and scope of the 2024 exam are the 2017, 2018, 2019, 2021, 2022, and 2023 exam papers, although the earlier papers contained below will also be useful to consult for examples of texts and questions.
+It is important to note a major difference between the assessment for this year and some previous assessments - there will be no gobbet style questions due to the assessment alterations first made in response to COVID-19, and which remain in place.